pythongurfer/apex-data-labs/src/content/post/how-we-elevated-our-ab-testing-without-micromanagement.md

 ### Step 3: Demonstrating Value and Scaling
 After one quarter, we presented our results in a company-wide demo.
 We didn't just show the template; we demonstrated that our "learning rate" from failed experiments had skyrocketed.
 We could now explain why things didn't work, which was as valuable as a win.

 The Head of Product saw the impact immediately and gave us their full support to roll it out company-wide.
 From there, we held workshops and integrated the template directly into our A/B testing tool.
-If you're just getting started, it's crucial to understand the fundamentals of a good <u>A/B Testing Program</u>, as described in **[Harvard Business Review’s primer on A/B testing](https://hbr.org/2017/06/a-refresher-on-ab-testing)** and in academic texts like **[Statistical Methods for Online A/B Testing](https://link.springer.com/book/10.1007/978-3-030-70350-4?utm_source=chatgpt.com)** (Springer).
+If you're just getting started, it's crucial to understand the fundamentals of a good <u>A/B Testing Program</u>, as described in **[Harvard Business Review’s primer on A/B testing](https://hbr.org/2017/06/a-refresher-on-ab-testing)** and in academic texts like **[Statistical Methods for Online A/B Testing](https://www.abtestingstats.com/Statistical-Methods-in-Online-A-B-Testing-pdf.pdf)** (Georgi Z. Georgiev).

 ---